kivy/python-for-android/README.md

   (including on Windows)
 - Be a standalone Pypi module (?)

-This is in a very early stage and is really just an experiment, currently working to duplicate existing python-for-android functionality.
+This is in a very early stage.
 The following command will try to download and build some recipes.
 It should duplicate the functionality of distribute.sh (and you can build an apk with the result using build.py!), but the code is currently bad and only the few essential recipes are supported.

      python2 toolchain.py create --name=testproject --bootstrap=pygame --recipes=sdl,python2

 Add the `--debug` option to any command to enable printing all the debug information, including output of shell commands (there's a lot if it!).

+It's also now possible to build working APKs that run kivy with sdl2, but requires some manual intervention to add the SDL_{image,mixer,ttf} jni folders, and depends on patched versions of kivy and pyjnius.
+Adding these as recipes (and making the download automatic) is the next thing to be done.
+Creating an sdl2 dist would be possible with e.g.

+    python2 toolchain.py create --name=testsdl2 --bootstrap=sdl2 --recipes=sdl2,python2

+Like the pygame bootstrap, this makes a dist dir with a build.py.
+This supports only the --private option, and you must manually run ant to install the APK, then the app will crash at least twice on the device before it works.
+This is probably a weird unpacking problem, under investigation.

+All the details here are highly preliminary; the current priority is to get different parts of the tool basically working (even if hacky) before going back to set technical decisions in stone.

 # Dependencies